olleharstedt/tellstory/README.md

       <node id="2" connections="1">Happens rarely and only one at a time</node>
     </graph>

-TODO: Graph nodes can set flags.
+TODO: Graph nodes can set flags, e.g. to exit a loop.

-TODO: Nodes with <input> in node
+TODO: Nodes with `<input>` in node to choose connection in graph.

 TODO: connections can be inline expression